 Identify Your Digital Marketing Goals

 The first step to creating a dynamic digital marketing strategy is to identify your goal.
-For example, do you want to increase sales, get more people to sign up for your newsletter, or drive traffic to your website or social media pages?
-Sit down and think about what you want to accomplish with your marketing.
+For example, do you want to increase sales, get more people to sign up for your webinars or conferences, or drive higher quality traffic to your website from our various branded channels or mentions?
+Sit down and think about what specifcally you want to accomplish with your marketing.
 Having a clearly defined and agreed-upon goal will help guide your digital marketing strategy, and having regular Google Analytics consulting will help ensure you're on the right path to achieving that goal.

 Develop a Target Audience